metiviem/rscons/doc/user_guide.md

 Although it can be called explicitly, it is more commonly implicitly called by the `SharedLibrary` builder.

+###> Phony Targets

+rscons supports phony build targets.
+Normally, a builder produces an output file, and executes whenever the input files or command have changed.
+A phony build target can be used to register a builder that does not produce an output file.
+A custom builder can take some action when the input files change even if it does not produce an output file.
+Such a builder could perform verification or run a test on its source files, possibly failing if some conditions are not met.
+It could also simply output something to the console, such as an analysis of the source file, whenever it changes.
+A phony target is signified by passing a Symbol instead of a String as the first parameter (target) to a builder method.

 ###> Explicit Dependencies

 A target can be marked as depending on another file that Rscons would not